+Official IPEM statement:

-Official IPEM statement on the current state of the Medical Physics and Clinical Engineering healthcare workforce in the UK
+UK Medical Physics and Clinical Engineering workforce shortage requires

+Statement

-This statement sets out the current state of the Medical Physics and Clinical Engineering (MPCE) workforce in the UK to provide official statistics and key messages to influential budget holders in an effort to redress the MPCE workforce shortfall.
+This statement sets out the current state of the Medical Physics and Clinical Engineering (MPCE) workforce in the UK.
+The findings within this statement have been drawn from data gathered by IPEM's Workforce Intelligence Unit which has actively surveyed the MPCE workforce since 2013.

-Clinical Scientists, technologists and engineers working in MPCE are a subgroup of the Healthcare Science workforce and play vital roles in the delivery of modern healthcare.
+Clinical Scientists, technologists and engineers working in MPCE are a sub-group of the Healthcare Science workforce and play vital roles in the delivery of modern healthcare.